datasets/s-and-p-500-companies/README.md

 #### constituents.csv

-Source constituents file from S&P and place in cache/ (would like to automate but login required).
-Then run script:
+1. Source constituents file from S&P and place in cache/ (would like to automate but login required)
+2. Then run script:

       python scripts/constituents.py

 ####  constituents-financials.csv